Azza24/rubiksbot/README.md

 The sequence to solve this set is: switch with position 2 then 1 then 3, 4 and finally 3.

 ## Development Progress
-Currently writing the sorting code.
+Currently writing the sorting/input code.
 Was able to sort the edges but pairity became a problem.
 Also changed the input method to look at faces instead of pieces.